SharpGDX/SharpGDX.github.io/_getting-started/setup.md

 ## 4. No IDE

-{: .notice--info}
-> It is possible to develop sharpGDX applications entirely without an iDE, just using a simple editor like Notepad.
+It is possible to develop sharpGDX applications entirely without an iDE, just using a simple editor like Notepad.
 This approach is **not** recommended, and will not be outlined here.

 <br/>